 Doug has been a freelance photographer for 17 years.
 He has photographed for four newspapers, interned at the Maine Media Workshops, taught film and digital photography classes on the grounds of UC Berkeley, earned an art degree from the University of South Florida and has imagery in public and private collections around the United States.
 He is also a volunteer photographer with the American Red Cross.

 Doug's lastest commission, by the Life Is Good Kids Foundation, was in Minneapolis documenting the recovery and road of hope of children dealing with severe childhood trauma.
-His latest personal documentary project is on the multi-generational family tobacco farm life in Cuba's far West province of Pinar del Rio.
+His latest personal documentary project focuses on the multi-generational family tobacco farm life in Cuba's far West province of Pinar del Rio.
 Doug's Current project focuses on Downeast Maine's lobstering community.

 Clients + Commissions